Looking-Glass/LookingGlassCoreSDK/ExampleProject/README.md

     - Verify if the window is full-screen and borderless.
 Some graphics libraries may create windows with invisible decorations.
 If your hologram appears 'miscalibrated', you may wish to use a tool like [NirSoft WinLister](https://www.nirsoft.net/utils/winlister.html) (Win32) or [xwininfo](https://linux.die.net/man/1/xwininfo) (Linux) to verify that your window has been opened with the correct properties.

 - If the app aborts or shuts down immediately:
-  1. Verify that [HoloPlay Service](look.glass/holoplayservice) is installed and running.
+  1. Verify that [Looking Glass Bridge](https://lookingglassfactory.com/software/looking-glass-bridge) is installed and running.
-     - The HoloPlay Service icon should display in the taskbar, if running properly.
+     - The Looking Glass Bridge icon should display in the taskbar, if running properly.
      - If it is not installed, install it, and if it is not displaying in the taskbar, run it manually.
   2. Right-click on the taskbar icon.
 This opens a menu that shows information about all your connected Looking Glass displays.
 Make sure it detects at least one of your devices and its calibration.
-     -  If not, right-click on the icon to restart HoloPlay Service until it detects both the device and its calibration.
+     -  If not, right-click on the icon to restart Looking Glass Bridge until it detects both the device and its calibration.
 Double check if your Looking Glass is plugged in a USB3.0 port.
 If you have any problems achieving this, please [email us](https://lookingglassfactory.com/contact) or report the bug in our [forum](https://forum.lookingglassfactory.com/?_ga=2.171851938.388081720.1583171731-2126388208.1558451460) or [Discord server](https://discord.gg/ZW87Y4m).

 # Rendering Holograms with the Looking Glass